Last Updated on

 This design that was first introduced on the premium Shimano Stella and also adds grease in between the second and third lips of the ring to keep high-pressure water out and deliver a smooth silky feel.

-8 S A-RB shielded stainless steel ball bearings – The 8 ball bearings used on the Sustain are in the same family as the normal ARB bearings with the exception that they are shielded on both sides to reduce the likelihood of any salt, dirt or water penetrating and affecting the bearings smoothness.
+8 S A-RB shielded stainless steel ball bearings – The 8 ball bearings used on the Sustain are in the same family as the normal ARB bearings with the exception that they are shielded on both sides to reduce the likelihood of any salt, dirt or water penetrating and affecting the smoothness of the bearings.

 These are similar to the bearings used on the Stradic Ci4+.